-Sell ‘n STAY™ is an exciting new solution that provides additional, previously un-thought of, housing options for seniors.
-Safe, simple and private, it is an option for homeowners who want to unlock the equity in their home to fund a better life, all without having to move out of their home.
+Sell ‘n STAY™ is an exciting new solution that provides additional, previously un-thought of, options for Seniors, Divorcees, the unemployed, the physically challenged, the in debt, the entrepreneur.
+A program that is Safe, simple and private, it is an option for homeowners who want to unlock the equity in their home to fund a better life, eliminate the stress in their life and all without having to move out of their home.

 How does it work?

-Through the Sell ‘n STAY™ program, seniors sell their home to an investor buyer.
-The senior then enters into a lease agreement with the new owner.
-Although created with seniors in mind, Sell ‘n STAY™ is a valuable option for a variety of circumstances, for homeowners of all ages.
+Through the Sell ‘n STAY™ program, seniors sell their home to an real estate investor buyer.
+The Homeowner then enters into a lease agreement with the new owner.
+Although created with senior in mind, Sell ‘n STAY™ is a valuable option for a variety of circumstances, for homeowners of all ages.

 What are the qualifications of the people who provide Sell ‘n STAY™?

-Sell ‘n STAY™ real estate transactions are handled by specially trained and licensed professional real estate agents who are trained to deal with the specific needs of the senior and boomer populations.
+Sell ‘n STAY™ real estate transactions are handled by specially trained and licensed professional real estate agents who are trained to deal with the specific needs of the various demographics not presently served by banks.